explodecomputer/spotlessleopard/README.md

 ## To do

-- change photo attributes
 - compress new photos
-- catering page to be updated
-- deploy to proper url
 - check that updraftplus is doing backups
 - make backup of ACF json